LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/4-lconf-section.md

 ## 4.5.
 Comment Line

+LCONF-Comment-Lines SHOULD have the indentation level of the following LCONF_NONE_BLANK_LINE.

 The LCONF-Data-Serialization-Format makes a distinction between two types of LCONF-Comment-Lines:

-LCONF-Comment-Lines SHOULD have the indentation level of the following LCONF_NONE_BLANK_LINE.

-* LCONF-Section-Comment-Line: If a LCONF-Section-Line first none whitespace character is a LCONF_COMMENT_LINE_IDENTIFIER it is considered a LCONF-Section-Comment-Line which are not parsed.
+* **LCONF-Section-Comment-Line**: If a LCONF-Section-Line first none whitespace character is a LCONF_COMMENT_LINE_IDENTIFIER it is considered a LCONF-Section-Comment-Line which are not parsed.
     The usual purpose of a comment line is to communicate between the human maintainers of a file.
 A typical example is comments in a configuration file.

-* LCONF-Schema-Comment-Line: If a LCONF-Schema-Line first none whitespace character is a LCONF_SCHEMA_COMMENT_LINE_IDENTIFIER it is considered a LCONF-Schema-Comment-Line which are parsed.
+* **LCONF-Schema-Comment-Line**: If a LCONF-Schema-Line first none whitespace character is a LCONF_SCHEMA_COMMENT_LINE_IDENTIFIER it is considered a LCONF-Schema-Comment-Line which are parsed.
     The purpose of such LCONF-Schema-Comment-Lines is to emit an example LCONF-Section with additional information.